hmchen47/DataScience/AppliedDS-UMich/2-InfoVis/asgn03.md

 + Based on the challenge level that the learner chose for this assignment, comment on the quality of the elements that are specific to each option:
     + __Easier option__: The bar colors reflect the bar’s position with respect to the y-axis value (e.g. blue if the bar is below the y value, white if the bar is the same as the y value, and red if the bar value is above the y value).
-    + __Harder option__: The bar colors reflect the bar’s position with respect to the y-axis value (e.g. a gradient ranging from dark blue for the distribution being certainly below this y-axis, to white if the value is certainly contained, to dark red if the value is certainly not contained as the distribution is above the axis).
+    + __Harder option__: The bar colors reflect the bar’s position with respect to the y-axis value (e.g. a gradient ranging from dark blue for the distribution being certainly below this y-axis, to white if the value is certainly contained, to dark red if the value is certainly not contained as the distribution is above the axis).<br/>
     Note: for the remaining two options, you will need to run the code that the learner has uploaded in order to test the interactivity.
 We recommend that you run the code on the Jupyter notebook system on the Coursera platform.
     + __Even harder__: Added interactivity that allows the user to click on the y axis to set the value of interestThe bar colors change appropriately with respect to what value the user has selected.
     + __Hardest__: Added interactivity that allows the user to interactively set a range of y values they are interested in, and recolor based on this (e.g. a y-axis band, see the paper for more details).

 ### Useful Links for Assignment 3